Student Life & Getting Involved

 New and returning students who are looking for an opportunity to develop leadership skills and enhance their experience at Clarkson College can apply to become a Student Ambassador.
 Students:

-- Assist the Admissions office with Preview Days, campus visits, student activities, tele-counseling and local recruiting events.
+- Assist the Admissions office with Clarkson College Experience days, campus visits, student activities, tele-counseling and local recruiting events.

 - Provide detailed tours of campus to prospective students.